International Rainbow Memorial Run

 After a speech about the origin of the race and its role, the patchwork of names will be deployed according to the ceremonial opening tradition since 30 years.
 Participants will then be invited to display the name of a missing person they wish to remember.

-It is only after this moment of meditation that the multi sport event will begin, starting with bicycles, then with rollerblades, scooters, riders to finally end with walkers.
+It is only after this moment of meditation that the march event will begin.

 Free